BU-Spark/se-savor-app/README.md

 * Date selector for Meal Plan component shown in wireframe is not yet implemented
 #### Meal Plan page:
 * Date selector shown in wireframe is not yet implemented
-* Edit button on the meal plan page has some display errors.
+* Edit button on the meal plan page has some display errors, and functionality is not implemented
 #### Recommendations page:
 * Like and bookmark buttons are not yet implemented, they currently redirect to the home page
 #### Sidebar Component: